A Serious Vein Disease That Gets Worse With Time And If Left Untreated, Can Lead To Deadly Blood Clots

-In women, the risk of developing varicose veins during pregnancy is high because as the uterus grows, there is additional pressure on their major veins.
+In women, the risk of developing enlarged veins during pregnancy is high because as the uterus grows, there is additional pressure on their major veins.
 In turn, this causes additional pressure within the leg veins.

 Additionally, the increased progesterone levels in pregnant women, coupled with the increased amount of blood in their body, adds even more strain on their leg veins.

-Women have a higher chance of developing permanent varicose veins if they have gone through more than one pregnancy.
+Women have a higher chance of developing permanent veins if they have gone through more than one pregnancy.